-If your heater requirements specify, an easy to use garden heater that is portable, has a warming ambience, plus a good heat discharge and a natural flame, then a gas tower heater will be a good choice.
+If your heater requirements specify, an easy to use the garden heater that is portable has a warming ambiance, plus a good heat discharge and a natural flame, then a gas tower heater will be a good choice.

 These are not the cheapest of patio heaters to run, but if they are used for 50 or 60 firings a year they are still good value.